island-is/island.is/libs/api-catalogue/services/README.md

 #### Testing Commands

-You can test the setup using `curl` in the CLI:
+Test the setup using `curl` in the CLI:

 ```bash
 # List clients